Our Database Will Betray Us

 Real-World Example - The Instagram Like Count

-You are scrolling Instagram.
+We are scrolling Instagram.
 A viral post just hit 10,000 likes.
-You see 9,998 likes.
-Your friend sitting next to you, on the same post, sees 10,000 likes.
+We see 9,998 likes.
+Our friend sitting next to us, on the same post, sees 10,000 likes.

 Is the app broken?
 No. This is AP working exactly as designed.

 Nobody was harmed.
 The app never went down.
-That is the trade-off AP makes — always available, eventually correct.
+That is the trade-off AP makes, always available, eventually correct.

 What about CA - Consistency + Availability?